-Atlas Guides, also known more commonly as Guthook Guides, was started by a couple of thru-hikers who hiked the Pacific Crest Trail (USA) together in 2010.
-Since then this app has grown to encompass a number of well known trails world wide including a number of trails in Australia (see below).
+Atlas Guides, better known as Guthook Guides, was started by a couple of thru-hikers who hiked the Pacific Crest Trail (USA) together in 2010.
+Since then this app has grown to encompass a number of well known trails worldwide including a number of trails in Australia (see below).
 In 2018 I hiked the Bibbulmun Track and had a number of navigation options available to me including maps, GPS, as well as the Guthook Guide App.

 As it turned out I ended up using this app almost exclusively on my trip relegating my Garmin InReach Explorer+ to an emergency device and trip logging tool.
 While I carried the maps as a ‘just in case’ I only looked at them before the start of each section just to familiarise myself with what was to come.

 I’m going to come out straight up and say that I loved this app.
 The Bibbulmun Track is very easy to follow so I used this app more to provide me with distances and as a planning mechanism rather than as a navigation tool.
 Of the two times that I went off track (due to me not paying attention) I only used the app once just to confirm my suspicions of what I had done rather than dragging my map out.

 The app is free to download but to use the functionality you need to purchase trail apps.
 In doing the Bibbulmun Track I had the option of purchasing the track data by itself but instead I purchased the Australian/New Zealand Bundle.
 For most of my five week trip my phone stayed in flight mode with the GPS off to conserve battery and would only turn on the GPS when I wanted the distances to show up on the map.
 The price on this product does change regularly but along with that they just keep on adding trails and at 2 June 2020 costs $67.00 AUD which now includes 14 trails.
 If you hiking regularly purchase the full pack.